A Fueter operator for 3/2-spinors: Preliminaries

 To see why this bundle is a Clifford module, first note that the action of quaternions on $\mathcal{V}\mathbb{M}$ can be interpreted as an action of the tangent bundle $TY\simeq Y\times \IMH$.
 Hence, one obtains a linear Dirac operator $D^{\phi}$ on the Clifford module \eqref{eq:linearizedhyperkahler}.

 The following proposition is well-known.
 However, we could not pinpoint an exact reference to a proof of it in the literature.
 Below, we give a detailed proof of the statement.
-In the appendix, we contextualize the linearization of connections in the case of associated hyperk\"ahler fiber bundles.

 \begin{Prop} The linearization $L_{\phi}\mathfrak{F}$ of the Fueter operator \eqref{eq:fueteroperator} at $\phi$ is given by $D^{\phi}$.
 In particular, the linearization is elliptic. \end{Prop}

 \begin{proof} We first describe the induced connection on the Clifford module $\phi^*\mathcal{V}\mathbb{M}$.
 We may identify the tangent space $T_{\phi}\Gamma(Y,\mathbb{M})$ with $\Gamma(Y,\phi^*\mathcal{V}\mathbb{M})$.
 Hence the linearization of the connection $\nabla$ at $\phi$ gives a map